-Tony Silva is a long term expert bird breeder and author of "A Monograph of Endangered Parrots".
+Tony Silva is a long term expert bird breeder and author of several books including his latest most comprehensive book for pet owners and breeders alike: "PSITTACULTURE".
 These are front views of the aviaries, showing the covered part and the tropical foliage all around.
 The sidewalk is a well as we are putting in irrigation for the plants and planting an area for bromeliads.
+So much more has been done since these photos were entered.
 You can find Tony on FaceBook.

 Angela Herschel shows a fully garden planted aviary kept interesting with lots of perches.
 View more photos and information on safe plants at NATURAL BIRD site.
 Angela credits the "NATURALBIRD" list for all she's learned about aviaries.

 Karen Wingrove shares her aviary from conception art on a napkin to the finished product.
 Thank you, Karen.
 The following are detailed notes from Karen on each construction phase.